Cart

 Why does my dog lay on his back?

-Dogs lay on their backs because they feel safe in their environment.
-Laying on their backs exposes the belly, a part with vital body organs, showing that the dog trusts the people in the surroundings.
-Dogs also lay on their backs to show submission to their owners or their loved ones.
+Dogs lay on their backs when they feel safe in their environment.
+Exposing their belly, a vulnerable area, shows trust in their surroundings.
+It can also be a sign of submission to their owners or loved ones.

 Why does my dog lay on my chest and stare at me?

-Dogs may lay on your chest and stare at you as a way of bonding and showing affection.
-It could also be a method of seeking attention or wanting something like food or play.
-Staring and close proximity can be their way of connecting and interacting with you.
+Dogs may lay on your chest and stare at you to bond and show affection.
+It could also be a way of seeking attention or requesting something like food or play.
+This close proximity and staring is their method of connecting and interacting with you.

 Why does my female dog lay on me?